Great Graphic Novels for Kids

 Reading to Kids

 Obviously, reading to kids can make far more advanced books accessible to a younger set.
-I'm currently reading Bone to my three-year-old daughter.
+I'm currently reading Bone to my three-year-old daughter (I wrote this sentence in 2012!).
 It's an epic fantasy adventure with themes meant for more mature readers.
 There's a lot of danger and several notable deaths.
 There're limbs lost and even a tongue gets clawed off.
 Left to her own, the story would probably give her nightmares.
 But because I am reading it to her, I can control somewhat how she'll interpret elements.
 I don't lie to her and pretend the dead people are just sleeping, but I help her not to dwell overlong on those things and I play up the humour in other spots and am able to help her identify with the book's heroes.

 So if you see a good book in a more mature category, don't feel as if it's out of reach necessarily.
 Just play a part in your child's discovery of that book.
 You'll probably both have a lot of fun.